Skip to main content

 Footnotes:

 1. Maximum sales tax: Often, you pay a combination of state, county and local taxes.
-This is the estimated maximum tax you should be charged, depending on which city you live in.
+This is the estimated maximum tax you should be charged, depending on where you live.

 3. Trade-in sales tax credit?
 A "Y" in this column means that you will pay sales tax only on the difference between your new car purchase and the value of your trade-in.
 An "N" in the column signifies that you will pay tax on the full amount of your new car purchase.